Center for Innovation in Healthy and Resilient Aging

 Engage in ASU’s New Venture in Healthy & Resilient Aging!
 Join CIHRA as an Affiliate or Faculty Fellow Now!

-To mark the official launch of CIHRA in Spring 2019, we encourage interested faculty and community members to apply now for CIHRA Faculty Fellow or Affiliate status.
-Through Spring semester 2019, CIRHA will waive its requirements for prior active involvement in CIHRA as part of the application process.
+Interested faculty and community members can apply now for CIHRA Faculty Fellow or Affiliate status.
+Through Spring semester 2020, CIHRA will waive its requirements for prior active involvement in CIHRA as part of the application process.
 Just follow the Affiliate or Faculty Fellow link below to apply!

 CIHRA was formed from the merger of two ABOR-approved centers housed in CONHI, The Center for Healthy Outcomes in Aging1 and The Hartford Center for Gerontological Nursing Excellence,2 and will leverage their existing activities and many accomplishments for its foundation.